Sesame Chicken Salad

 • Toasted Almonds.
 A sprinkle of toasted almonds adds gorgeous rich, nutty flavor to our sesame chicken salad recipe.
 It’s worth taking the extra few minutes to toast the nuts!

 • Green Onion And Cilantro.
-For brightness and fresh flavor, I add green onion and plenty of fresh cilantro.
+For brightness and fresh flavor, I add green onions and plenty of fresh cilantro.
 I could double the amount of cilantro in this salad, I love it so much, but if you’re not a fan, you can skip it.

 • Sesame Seeds.
 Finally, you’ll finish off with a sprinkle of sesame seeds.
 I like a mix of white sesame seeds and black sesame seeds, but you can use all one or the other!